 Printed SymbolStix lend themselves to adaptation for students with low vision and blindness in several ways.

 Here are two:

 First, SymbolStix is less visually cluttered than other symbols.
 The distinct dark-lined SymbolStix are easily identifiable against a solid-colored background.
 Printed on canary yellow or neon yellow paper, SymbolStix has been used by students with macular degeneration, cataracts, and up to 20/200 vision in a two-inch by two-inch presentation.
 If white paper is the only paper available, try using a neon highlighter to draw the students' attention to parts of the symbol.
 Printing SymbolStix in various sizes for activities not only supports learners with low vision but adds context for everyone reading a story in a differentiated reading group.

 Consider pointing to symbols with a flashlight.
 Some AAC clinicians use these “light cues” to teach students how to use devices without using gestures or verbal cues.
 In fact, the same light cues draw attention to a target for students with intellectual disabilities and/or low vision.

 Students with severe vision limitations often have limited life experience as well because they don't get opportunities to touch anything in order to explore it.
-By allowing students to touch, explore, feel, students will be more ready to perform other actions such as read, evaluate, choose and decide!
+By allowing students to touch, explore, and feel, students will be ready to perform other actions such as reading, evaluating, choosing, and deciding!